by Lawrence Wilson, MD

 Reasons for iodine deficiency today.
 The reasons are:

 1. The RDA is much too low.
 This is a disgrace, in my view.
 The RDA is 150 micrograms.
 It may be enough to prevent a goiter, but it is not enough for optimal health.
+The ideal dosage of iodine today is much higher, probably between 5 and 15 mg daily.

 The same is true for vitamin D, B vitamins, and other vital nutrients.
 The recommended amounts are designed to just prevent deficiency diseases, and have nothing to do with optimal amounts of these nutrients for health.